Azure-Samples/netappfiles-java-crr-sdk-sample/README.md

 # What is anf-java-crr-sdk-nfs4.1-sample.dll doing?

-This sample project is dedicated to demonstrate how to enable cross-region replication in Azure NetApp Files for an NFS v4.1 enabled volume, similar to other examples, the authentication method is based on a service principal, this project will create two ANF Accounts in different regions with capacity pool.
+This sample project is dedicated to demonstrate how to enable cross-region replication in Azure NetApp Files for an NFSv4.1 enabled volume, similar to other examples, the authentication method is based on a service principal, this project will create two ANF Accounts in different regions with capacity pool.
 A single volume using Premium service level tier in the Primary ANF, and Data Protection Volume with Standard service level tier in the secondary region.

 >Note: The cleanup execution is disabled by default.
 If you want to run this end to end with the cleanup, please
 - mvn install>change value of boolean variable 'shouldCleanUp' in main.java